weeeBox/mobile-system-design/README.md

 - **Security** - protect your products against reverse-engineering (more important for Android).
 - **Target Platform Changes** - each new iOS/Android release may limit an existing functionality and make Privacy rules more strict.
 - **Non-reversibility of released products** - assume everything you ship is final and would never change.
 Make sure to use staged rollouts and server-side "feature" flags.
-- **Device Resources usage**
+- **Performance/Stability**
-  - Metered connections - cellular network traffic can be very expensive.
+  - Metered data usage - cellular network traffic can be very expensive.
   - Bandwidth usage - constant waking up of the cellular radio results in a faster battery drain.
   - CPU usage - higher computational load results in a faster battery drain and device overheating.
+  - Memory Usage - higher memory usage increases the risk of the app being killed in the background.
+  - Startup Time - doing too much work at the app start creates poor user experience.
+  - Crashers/ANRs - doing too much of work on main thread can lead to app shutdowns and UI-jank.
+App crashes is the leading factor of poor store ratings.
 - **Geo-Location Usage**
+  - Don't compromise user privacy while using location services.
   - Prefer the lowest possible location accuracy.
-  - Don't compromise user's privacy while using location services.
+Progressively ask for increased location accuracy if needed.
+  - Provide location access rationale before requesting permissions.

 ### Privacy & Security
 - Keep as little of the user's data as possible - don't collect things you won't need.
+  - Avoid collecting device IDs (prefer one-time generated pseudo-anonymous IDs).
+  - Anonymize collected data.
+- Minimize the use of permissions
+  - Be prepared for the user to deny permissions and respect the user's choice when they deny permission the second time.
+  - Be prepared for the system to auto-reset permissions.
+  - Be prepared for app hibernation of unused apps.
+  - Delegate functionality to the 1st party apps (Camera, Photo Picker, File Manager, etc).
 - Assume that on-device storage is not secure (even while using KeyStore/KeyChain functionality).
 - Assume that the backend storage is also not secure - discussed possible end-to-end encryption mechanisms.
 - Assume that the target platform's (iOS/Android) Security & Privacy rules will change - make critical functionality controllable by remote "feature" flags.
 - User's _perception_ of security is as important as the implemented security measures - make sure to discuss how you would educate your customers about data collection, storage, and transmission.

 #### Cloud vs On-Device